-- Rationale for the programme (i.e. as prepared for the Approval to Proceed Form and updated as necessary).
+- Rationale for the programme (i.e. as prepared for the Approval to Proceed and updated as necessary).

 - Business Plan (i.e. as prepared for the approval in principle stage and updated as necessary).

-- Market Intelligence Report (i.e as prepared for the approval to proceed stage).
+- Market Intelligence Report (i.e. as prepared for the approval to proceed stage).

-- Programme Specification Template (incorporating the programme regulations).
+- Programme Specification (incorporating the programme regulations).

-- Module Descriptions.
+- Module Template.